 Should the sperm donor be someone we know

 This idea was quickly rejected.
 We wanted the child to be ours, and we didn’t want to raise him with someone else.

-Catherine was in doubt about this, thinking if it would put a third person into the game?
+Catherine was in doubt about whether to choose an ID Release or Non-ID Release sperm donor, thinking if it would put a third person into the game?
 However, after seeing a number of documentaries about donor children and their desire to know their biological origin, we also agreed on this matter.
 We wanted our child to have the opportunity of contacting the donor when he grows up.